 /**

-* Get this time interval as a MutableInterval
+* Get this time interval as a MutableInterval.

 *

-* This will always return a new MutableInterval
+* This will always return a new MutableInterval with the same interval.

 *